 Review received from TM of Wadhurst on 02/04/2011

-Arrive at Djerba airport (or Tozeur/Nefta) where you will be transferred to the palm grove at Nefta (5 hours from Djerba/20 mins from Tozeur).
-You will be served a welcome dinner around the campfire before your first night in a Bedouin tent in the palm grove.
-Riders should arrive before 6pm otherwise there will be an extra transfer charge for the transfer into camp.
+Arrive at Monastir airport and meet the transfer to the palm grove at Nefta (5 hours from Monastir).
+Enjoy a welcome dinner around the campfire before the first night in a Bedouin tent.
+Riders should arrive before 6pm otherwise there will be an extra charge for the transfer into camp.

-After breakfast under the palm trees you set out across the palm grove of Nefta; 152 springs and 400,000 date palms and the so-called "deglet ennour" (light's fingers).
-You will return to the camp for lunch and then enjoy some faster riding across the Chott, a salt lake lying below sea level which creates mirages in the sunlight.
-You will reach camp in the sand dunes and take a camel ride at sunset.
-Around 5-6 hours riding.
+After breakfast under the palm trees, set out across the palm grove of Nefta; 152 springs and 400,000 date palms and the so-called "deglet ennour" (light's fingers).
+Return to the camp for lunch and then enjoy some faster riding across the Chott, a salt lake lying below sea level which creates mirages in the sunlight.
+Camp in the sand dunes tonight.
+(5-6 hours riding)

-Today you continue through the beautiful dune landscape of Ongl Jemel which was a filming location for the original ‘Star Wars’ films.
-You can stop here to look around and have some lunch before remounting.
-In the afternoon you continue riding on the Chott with long gallops to a lake near the Chemsa oasis where you will spend the night.
-Around 7 hours riding.
+Continue through the beautiful dune landscape of Ongl Jemel which was a filming location for the original ‘Star Wars’ films.
+Stop look around and enjoy lunch.
+Continue riding in the afternoon on the Chott, with long gallops to a lake near the Chemsa oasis, the overnight spot.
+(7 hours riding)

-The terrain is more varied today, passing hills, canyons and dry salt lakes, looking out for tracks of wild boars and maybe the boars themselves.
-You will also see herds of camels and sheep in the dunes.
-After lunch in the sand dunes you ride towards the distant mountains and oasis of "Chebika" with lots of opportunities to trot and canter.
-You will stop and make camp in the hills near Sac Dut.
-Around 6.5 hours riding.
+The terrain is more varied today, passing hills, canyons and dry salt lakes.
+Look out for tracks of wild boars and maybe the boars themselves.
+There are herds of camels and sheep in the dunes.
+After lunch, ride towards the distant mountains and oasis of "Chebika" with lots of opportunities to trot and canter.
+Stop and make camp in the hills near Sac Dut.
+(6.5 hours riding).

-After breakfast you set out on an adventurous canyon ride to Tamerza and the old city ruins.
-You can explore these a little over lunch before visiting the oasis with its waterfall and gorge.
-In the afternoon you take a short walk to a reservoir in the mountains.
-There is also sometimes the option to spend more time at Tamerza and stay in the new city overnight.
+After breakfas, set out on an adventurous canyon ride to Tamerza and the old city ruins.
+Explore these over the lunch break, before visiting the oasis with its waterfall and gorge.
+In the afternoon, if time allows, take a short ride into the mountains.
+Sometimes there is the option to spend more time at Tamerza and stay in the new city overnight.